 • If your garbage contains compostable or recyclable material it will not be picked up.

 Two bags per primary residence and one bag (tagged) per secondary suite are allowed bi-weekly.
-Additional tags are available at Town Hall for $2/bag.
+Extra Bag Tags are available at Town Hall for $2.00 each.

 |Residential Food Waste Collection|

 • Food Waste will be collected in a 45L Town-supplied Green Food Waste Cart, and the maximum weight shall not exceed 18kg (40lbs).

 • Green Cart waste can include food waste such as bones, meat, eggshells, leftovers, grease, soiled paper and cardboard, paper towel, napkins, facial tissue, waxed and parchment paper, wood items such as toothpicks, popsicle sticks and chop sticks.

 • If you have extra food waste on your collection day that will not fit in your Food Waste Container, you may place an extra re-usable container that is clearly identifiable as containing food waste or Kraft paper bag of food waste at the curb for collection with an extra bag tag.
 If using Kraft paper bags, it would be a good idea to double bag your extra organic material to ensure your bag does not break upon collection.